alexanderreiprich/fishbase/README.md

 4. Make sure the created database is running by logging into MySQL `mysql -u root -p` and entering SHOW PROCESSLIST you can check if fishbase exists
-5. add database details to /server/.env file as follows:
+5. Add database details to /server/.env file as follows:

    MYSQLHOST=localhost # or any other IP you want the database to be running on

    MYSQLPORT=3306 # the port you want the database to be running on - 3000 is taken by the app, 3001 is taken by the server

-   MYSQLUSER=<user> # the user you chose on mysql install
+   MYSQLUSER=<$user> # the user you chose on mysql install

-   MYSQLPASSWORD=<password> # the password you chose on mysql install, comment this line out if there is no password
+   MYSQLPASSWORD=<$password> # the password you chose on your MySQL install, comment this line out if there is no password

    MYSQLDATABASE=fishbase

-   JWT_SECRET=<jwt>; (at this time you can use the default token from jwt.io)
+   JWT_SECRET=<$jwt>; (at this time you can use the default token from jwt.io)

 6. Execute 'addImgs' script in server/package.json `npm run addImgs` to add the images
 7. Run `npm run start` in both the client and server directories